heron/heron_simulator/README.md

   - The *interactive_marker_twist_server* node publishes a geometry_msgs/Twist message with the linear velocity ranging from -1 to 1 m/s and the angular velocity ranging from -2.2 to 2.2 rad/s.
 The script *twist_translate.py* scales the linear velocity according to the contents of *config/heron_controller.yaml* and the angular velocity from -1.1 to 1.1 rad/s.

   - The Gazebo GPS plugin publishes velocity information in a NorthWestUp configuration and a Vector3Stamped msg.
 A script (*navsat_vel_translate.py*) converts the velocity to ENU and as a TwistStamped message.

+## Creating custom worlds

+Custom worlds can be created using the *heron_worlds* package.
+All that's needed is a 3D file (currently only STL has been tested) that represents the seabed and coastline of the environment.

 ## Known Issues: